 The brief required the office to be dynamic yet calm and pleasant.
 A space that would inspire.
 A space that would invigorate the people that inhabit it and move within.

-The requirement of the office was two spaces specifically designed and segregated:
+The requirement of the office was two spaces specifically designed and segregated: An area for brief discussions, presentations and interaction.
+The second would be a common working space for the employees.

 Since the location of this office is in a heavily commercial area, the disarray and noise from the outside needed to be eliminated, or at the very least masked by something a lot more soothing to create a peaceful, functional working atmosphere on the inside.